Carl Hugo Hahn was born on the 18th October 1818 in Riga, Livonia province in Russia.

 Arriving in the Cape and in Windhoek

 Tribal tensions were a major problem at the time.
-Windhoek basically formed the border area between the Namaqua tribes, and the Herero tribes, of Bantu origin.
+Windhoek basically formed the border area between the Namaqua ( Khoi-Khoi) tribes, and the Herero tribes, of Bantu origin.
 Tjamuaha (ca. 1790 – 1861), father of the famous Herero chief Maherero, was the Herero chief at that time.
 He made a peace treaty with Jan Jonker Afrikaner in December 1842.
-He moved to Windhoek the following year and served Jan Jonker Afrikaner by stealing the cattle of fellow Hereros for him !
-[Comment : Perhaps , the sensitivities that are felt by the various Herero groups towards each other today has its root in this historical blemish!]
+He moved to Windhoek the following year and served Jan Jonker Afrikaner by stealing the cattle of fellow Hereros for him.

 It is during this time that CHH decided to go back to Cape Town for a while.
 This apparent setback in his missionary activities ultimately proved to be a great blessing.
-It was at this time that he had providentially met Emma Sarah Hone (1814- 1880), a devout and godly Christian woman, converted under the ministry of Thomas Binney, a Congregationalist pastor in England, and a contemporary of the great Baptist Preacher, Charles Haddon Spurgeon.
-She had left England in 1843, sponsored by the “Society for Female Education in the East“.
-In Cape Town she accepted a temporary position as superintendent of the school attached to the Lutheran church.
-CHH had hardly seen her twice when he asked her to marry him.
-She accepted!
-A letter in her diaries tells the story.
-Here follows a short excerpt from a letter to her mother written on October 20, 1843 :
+It was at this time that he had providentially met Emma Sarah Hone (1814- 1880), a devout and godly Christian woman, converted under the ministry of Thomas Binney, a Congregationalist pastor in England.
+He was a contemporary of the great Baptist Preacher, Charles Haddon Spurgeon.

-They were married in Komaggas on the 3rd October 1843, by Johan Heinrich Schmelen.
+They were married in Komaggas on the 3rd October 1843, by that venerable pioneer missionary, Johan Heinrich Schmelen.
 Their marriage was a good one, and they remained deeply devoted to each other throughout their lives.
-The letters of Emma Sarah Hahn are a spiritual treat!
-The godliness of this woman is amazing!
-Someone ought to write a biography of her life!
+The letters of Emma Sarah Hahn, published by the Namibia Scientific Society are a spiritual treat!

-We have seen that the settling of the Wesleyan missionaries (R. Haddy and J.Tindall) in Windhoek brought about a dispute, causing the Rhenish missionaries to leave and settle among the Herero, at Neu Barmen (Otjikango).
+We have seen that the settling of the Wesleyan missionaries (R. Haddy and J.Tindall) in Windhoek brought about a dispute, causing the Rhenish missionaries to leave and settle among the Herero, at Neu Barmen., also known as Otjikango.
 A number of Herero clans moved here, coming under the sound of the Word of God.
 The nomadic life styles of the Herero, together with the frequent droughts, cattle raids, thievery etc. made a consistent ministry to them difficult.
 Yet, despite the odds a church building was completed towards the end of 1847.

 After painstaking preparation, he preached his first sermon in the Herero language on the 24th of January 1845.
 His text came from Matthew 28:19 (The Great Commission) explaining the reason for which the missionaries had come.

-A year earlier, on the 31st October 1849 (Reformation Day) Hahn had written in his diary, as he was reviewing 5 years of missionary labour:
+A year earlier, on the 31st October 1849 (Reformation Day) Hahn had written in his diary, reviewing 5 years of missionary labour:

 The Rhenish mission recalled CHH in 1852 to Germany to find out whether they should continue with their missionary labours under these circumstances.
 1852/3 were years of intense fighting between the Namas and the Hereros.

-However, at this stage in the early 1850’s - after 10 years of intensive mission activity, there was still no baptized Herero believer!
-This reminds us of the circumstances of the great Baptist Missionary to India, Dr. William Carey, who laboured for 7 years before he saw his first convert!
-Indeed these first missionaries to the Namibian people were saddled with an extremely tough mission field!
+However, at this stage in the early 1850’s and after 10 years of intensive missionary activity, there was still no baptized Herero believer.
+This reminds us of the circumstances of the great Baptist Missionary to India, Dr. William Carey, who laboured for 7 years before he saw his first convert.
+Indeed these first missionaries to the Namibian people were saddled with an extremely tough mission field.
 No wonder that they suffered so very frequently from discouragement.

 After consultation with the Rhenish Mission in Germany it was decided that CHH should continue the work among the Hereros, which he did in 1856.
 At this stage he was also instructed to proceed north, to the Ovambo people, if possible.

 Returning to Africa via Cape Town they sailed for Walvis Bay and disembarked there on the 16th January 1856.
-They reached Otjimbingwe (which would become the new mission station) in March 1856.
-There he met many of the Hereros from Otjikango who were very pleased to see him.
+They reached Otjimbingwe, which would eventually become their new mission station in March 1856.
+There he met many of the Hereros from their previous work at Otjikango.
+They were very pleased to see him.
 Often missionaries cannot see the good that is accomplished by their ministry.
 Now it had become evident that their missionary labours had borne some fruit.